meiradania/data-science-retreat-sql/README.md

 # Data Science Retreat SQL

-This is the course repository with exercises and solutions.
+This is the course repository with slides, exercises, solutions and support material.